Vangmay/vangmay.github.io/content/blog/CS1101S-A_module_to_die_for.md

 external: false
 draft: false
 title: "My thoughts on CS1101S"
-description: My thoughts on CS1101S, a module that I took in my first semester of university
+description: Discussing a module that I took in my first semester of university
 date: 2023-12-05
 ---
 During my first semester at National University of Singapore, My intro to programming module was "CS1101S: Programming Methodology I".
 I found this module to be the most challenging and rewarding experiences I have ever had.
 For me this is one of the most difficult "introductory" programming course that I had to go through ever.